Tuesday, April 7, 2026

 The Restoration of Joy: The Gospel of Happy Sociality, Fun, & Laughter

-In the posts linked below I will distinguish between the "gospel of Mormonism" and other sectarian versions of Creedal-Christianity, where humor, joy and laughter are often absent or rejected.
-The fact is the New Testament gospels actually never mention Jesus smiling or laughing, although D. Elton Trueblood tried to argue in his book The Humor of Christ that Jesus told jokes and had a sense of humor.
-But only in Joseph Smith's restored gospel does Jesus appear smiling to his disciples in 3 Nephi 19:25, 30.
+In this post I will distinguish between the "gospel of Mormonism" and other sectarian versions of Creedal-Christianity, where humor, joy and laughter are often absent or rejected.
+The fact is the New Testament gospels actually never mention Jesus smiling or laughing.
+To be fair though, D. Elton Trueblood tried to argue in his book The Humor of Christ that Jesus told jokes and had a sense of humor.
+But most priests and pastors never discuss D. Elton's theory and focus more on reminding you that "you're a sinner" and on fearing God's wrath.
+Watch this short video titled Orthodox Christianity is Depressing, discussing how most traditional imagery of Jesus in Christiandom is not very cheerful to get the idea.
+Only in Joseph Smith's restored gospel in LDS Scripture does Jesus appear smiling to his disciples in 3 Nephi 19:25, 30.